darakeon/dfm/docs/trunk-based.md

 - [ ] Review change version
   - [ ] Docs
-    - [ ] When to change version number
+    - [x] When to change version number
+      - In the end of the development of the branch
-    - [ ] Should it document dependabot PR?
+    - [x] Should it document dependabot PR?
+      - Yes, add a release for dependabot with only "update libs"
+    - [ ] Move all ants to sheeps in TODO?
   - [ ] .NET
   - [ ] Python
   - [ ] Rust